kristinemlarson/gnssrefl/docs/docker_cl_instructions.md

 Now you can start working with the [gnssrefl code.](https://github.com/kristinemlarson/gnssrefl#understanding)

 ### Notes:
-* docker has vim for editing text files (ie .json station config file)
+docker has vim for editing text files (ie .json station config file)

-* if you want to process rinex files already on your local machine, you can copy them into
+If you want to process RINEX files that are stored on your local machine, you can copy them into
 <code>/refl_code/</code> local directory that is already mounted to the container given the previous run command.

 If you have a lot of RINEX files and want to keep them organized, you should copy them